 Manakeesh, also known as manakish, manaeesh, manaqish, فَطَايِر, in Arabic, or manousheh in the singular version, is a popular Middle Eastern flatbread that is most commonly served for breakfast but is also enjoyed for lunch.
 You’ll find the dish in three varieties including za’atar (like we’re making today), cheese, and lamb.
 They’re all made with the same dough base but contain different toppings, making their flavor truly unique.

 Similar to pizza, Manakeesh is made by shaping the dough into flat, round discs.
 Then, small divots are made in the dough to hold the toppings.
-Once baked, the dish is enjoyed sliced or folded and enjoyed by all!
+Once baked, the dish is enjoyed sliced or folded — and devoured by everyone!

 What Is Za’atar?